 Data Sources - The data used in this analysis is from the Wisconsin Crash Outcomes and Data Evaluation System (CODES) database.
 The Wisconsin CODES project is funded through grants from NHTSA and the Bureau of Traffic Safety within the Wisconsin Department of Transportation.
 The CODES data is comprised of two sets of records.
 The first is the Wisconsin Department of Transportation.
 The CODES data.
-The 2011 crash data was obtained through the Wisconsin Department of Transportation.
+The 2013 crash data was obtained through the Wisconsin Department of Transportation.
 This crash data contains information on all reportable crashes (with at least one injury or fatality, or at least \$1000 in property damage).
 The data are collected by police officers at the crash scene (augmented at WisDOT), and include detailed information on the time, location and characteristics of the crash, as well as on the vehicle(s) and occupant(s) involved.
-The 2011 hospital discharge and Emergency Department (ED) data is obtained from the Wisconsin Hospital Association.
+The 2013 hospital discharge and Emergency Department (ED) data is obtained from the Wisconsin Hospital Association.
 State law mandates that all Wisconsin licensed hospitals report all emergency room visits and inpatient discharges.
 This data combines detailed information on patient demographics, up to nine ICD-9 and five procedure codes, an external cause of injury code (E-Code), charges and length of stay.

-Probabilistic Data Merging - The CODES analysis database was created by using a technique called "probabilistic linkage" (10).
+Data Merging - The CODES analysis database was created by using a technique called "probabilistic linkage" (10) from 1992-2012.
 By utilizing common information in both data sets, probabilistic linkage iteratively estimates a set of log odds weights used to determine the probability that specific records apply to the same person.
 The information used to link Wisconsin's CODES data included sex, age, date of birth, zip code of residence, county of crash, E-code derived type of injury and dates of hospitalization and of the crash.
-The data linkage for 2011 was performed by staff within the Department of Health and Family Services.
+Starting in 2013, the quality of the data had improved to the point where "exact" linkage was used to merge crash and health related data.
+The data linkage for 2013 was performed by staff within the Department of Health and Family Services.
 More information regarding probabilistic linkage can be found on the Wisconsin CODES website at: www.chsra.wisc.edu/codes.